TREASURIES-Ten-year yield hits 14-month low after Fed signals no hikes in 2019

 “(The statement) definitely skewed on the dovish side of expectations.
 The main surprise is that the Fed projects zero hikes in 2019.
 Whereas our broad expectation, and the expectation of consensus, was for them to leave in at least one hike in 2019,” said Evan Brown, head of macro asset allocation strategy at UBS Asset Management.

 “There’s one hike projected for 2020 but there’s a long time between now and then and so the market is effectively taking the view that the Fed is done tightening.”
 In January, the Fed pivoted after hiking rates four times in 2018, pledging patience before making further moves.
 In February, Fed Chair Jerome Powell also said the central bank would stop shrinking its balance sheet later this year.
-(Reporting by Kate Duguid; Editing by Richard Chang and Diane Craft)
+(Reporting by Kate Duguid; Editing by Richard Chang)